-Many of the experiments were rigorously scientific; there have also been some notably controversial and cruel tests done though, both by scientists and the military.
+Many of the experiments were rigorously scientific.
+But there have also been some controversial and cruel tests done, both by scientists and the military.

 Then there are the handful of brave individuals who willingly documented themselves going through extreme sleep deprivation.

-Note: in this article I’ll be looking at some of the more extreme examples of total sleep deprivation.
-They don’t necessarily reflect the kind of everyday sleep deprivation that many people suffer from.
+Note: in this article, I’ll be looking at some extreme examples of total sleep deprivation.

-If you’d like information regarding your own lack of sleep, you might like to read the introductory article about sleep deprivation.
+If you’d like information regarding your own lack of sleep, you might prefer the introductory article about sleep deprivation.

 1. Peter Tripp’s 201 hour DJ set

 He was observed by scientists and doctors throughout, along with the curious general public.
-At the outset, he seemed fine and in good spirits, cheerfully getting on with his show.
+At the outset, he seemed very much in good spirits.

 Despite struggling to keep a grip on reality, he managed to finish the experiment.
 He then slept for 13 hours, after which he reported that he had recovered well.

-His family and friends disagreed though, saying he was a changed man and still suffering the effects of his experiment.
+His family and friends disagreed, however, saying he was a changed man and still suffering the effects of his experiment.
 Not long after, he got divorced, lost his job and eventually became a travelling salesman.